Yurii-Laguta/JB4A-SDK-Android/Public Demo/README.md

-# PublicDemo App
+# PublicDemo App for MobilePush SDK

 ## About
-This is the PublicDemo App for Android.
-It serves two purposes:
+This is the PublicDemo App for the MobilePush SDK.
+It serves these purposes:

-- Provide an example or template for creating Android apps that use the Exact Target Android SDK.
+- Provides an example or template for creating Android apps that use the ExactTarget MobilePush SDK.
-- Provide a UI for testing various features of the SDK, as well as feedback as to what it's doing.
+- Provides a UI for testing various features of the MobilePush SDK.
+- Provides a mechanism to collect and send debugging information.

 ## Fully Functional APK
 The APKFiles folder contains et-publicdemo-x.x.x-RELEASE.apk (where x.x.x is the current version of the PublicDemo App) which can be downloaded to experience the Android SDK immediately before writing any code.

+If you would rather download the Public Demo from the Play Store under the name ET Developer Public Demo.

 This apk file can be installed on your test devices to see the functionality of the Android SDK in action.
 Typical features of the SDK are included as well as special features showing how flexible the SDK is.